Social | Talent creativity

 BSAM rolled out LinkedIn Learning to promote development and career advancement across its operations and ensure employees build the skills needed to support the business.

 Through deliberate communication and allowing greater access to learning, BSAM had over 65,000 digital learning courses completed by employees in 2022.
 This extensive adoption of LinkedIn Learning demonstrated that BSAM employees wanted more development to build their capabilities in support of personal and business goals.
 In 2023, BSAM launched a “LinkedIn to Win” learning campaign to encourage employees to complete one of the monthly recommended courses on LinkedIn Learning.
 These courses are available to employees 24 hours a day, 7 days a week with easy accessibility from a mobile device.
-This has resulted in over 3,600 active users viewing over 300,000 learning videos and completing over 43,000 LinkedIn Learning courses and almost 10,000 hours of learning in 2024.
+This has resulted in over 4,600 active users viewing over 300,000 learning videos and completing over 43,000 LinkedIn Learning courses and over 12,000 hours of learning in 2025.

 Supporting employees motivated to take on challenge and achieve growth